i-am-zero/pogo-jumper/HOWTO.md

 ![tap_to_enabled]

 Upon enabling, the joystick will shows up.
+Tada!

 ![the_joystick]

+To use the actual GPS again, you need to restart the application.

 [tap_to_enabled]: ./tap_to_enable.png